 - Workspace ID

-Copy and paste these settings into the configuration window of the Create Databricks Environment node.
+Provide these parameters in the configuration window of the Create Databricks Environment node.

 Executing this node, connects KNIME Analytics Platform to the Databricks cluster where the data are stored.
 The node has three ports, each of them providing a different access to the data: